This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 Likewise, the average amount of time to check-in depends on the process used and the people staffing that step.

-When setting this value, remember to not assume that every voter will check in smoothly, using a number for the
+When setting this value, remember to not assume that every voter will check in smoothly.
+Don't use a number for the

-check in because of some issue, that will affect your average check-in time.
+check in because of some issue, that will affect the process, your average, and the waiting times.

 Simulating All Your Precincts